Novel Fuzzy Centrality Measures in Vague Social Networks: Preliminaries

-The set of the real numbers $x$ such that $\mu(x) > 0$ is said the support of the fuzzy number, and the interval $[c, d]$ is the core or central part.
-The intervals $[a, c)$ and $(d, b]$ are, respectively, the left part and the right part.
-The real numbers ${\mu}_L=c-a$, ${\mu}_C=d-c$, and ${\mu}_R=b-d$ are the left, middle, and right spreads, respectively.
-Their sum ${\mu}_T=b-a$ is the total spread of the fuzzy number \citep{Klir}.
-The choice of the type of fuzzy numbers is delicate as it influences the characteristics of the processes of fuzzification and defuzzification of the outputs and the inputs \citep{Zadeh2}.
-The fuzzification allows to calculate the degree of membership of each numerical value assumed by one input variable to each fuzzy set defined for it.
-The defuzzification, instead, starting from the result obtained in the fuzzy inference process, calculates a real value for the output variable.
-The main membership functions representing fuzzy variables are triangular (TFN), trapezoidal, and bell-shaped.
-In this work, we concentrate on TFNs.
-A triangular fuzzy number $A$ is defined by the following membership function:
+The choice of the type of fuzzy numbers influences the characteristics of the processes of fuzzification and defuzzification of the outputs and the inputs \citep{Zadeh2}.
+The primary membership functions used to represent fuzzy variables include triangular (TFN), trapezoidal, and bell-shaped functions.
+In this work, we focus specifically on TFNs.
+A TFN $A$ is defined by the following membership function:

 where $[a_l,a_r]$ is the support and $a_m$ is the core.
 As illustrated in Fig.\ref{triangular} $a_l$ and $a_r$ are respectively the left and right endpoints, while $a_m$ is the point where the membership function is equal to one.
 However, a TFN is often indicated using a simpler notation as follows: $A=(a_l,a_m,a_r)$.